-- Use quality protein sources -- such as lean meat and eggs, whey, and vegetable protein shakes -- as part of a balanced program to gain muscle mass and preventing wasting.
+- Use quality protein sources -- such as lean meat and eggs, whey, and vegetable protein shakes -- as part of a balanced program to gain muscle mass and prevent wasting.

 - Avoid refined sugars, such as candy and soft drinks.

-If you aren't getting enough of some nutrients, your doctor may suggest the following:
+If you have nutritional deficiencies, your doctor may suggest the following:

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tablespoonful oil two to three times daily, to help decrease inflammation and improve immunity.
-Cold-water fish, such as salmon or halibut, are good sources; eat two servings of fish per week.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tablespoonful oil, 2 to 3 times daily, to help reduce inflammation, boost immunity, and improve mood.
+Cold-water fish, such as salmon or halibut, are good sources; eat 2 servings of fish per week.
 Fish oil can increase the risk of bleeding, so ask your doctor before taking it.
 Eating fish doesn't cause the same risk.

 Herbs may strengthen and tone the body's systems.
 As with any therapy, you should work with your health care provider before starting any treatment.

-These herbs are not used to treat bulimia specifically, but may be good for general overall health:
+These herbs are not used to treat bulimia specifically.
+But they may be good for overall health and stress management:

 - Holy basil (Ocimum sanctum) standardized extract, for stress.
 You can also prepare teas from the plant.
 Holy basil may make some blood thinners stronger, such as warfarin (Coumadin), clopidogrel (Plavix), and aspirin.
 Holy basil also interacts with pentobarbital (Nembutal), a sedative.

-- Catnip (Nepeta spp.), as a tea two to three times per day, to calm the nerves and soothe the digestive system.
-Pregnant and breast-feeding women and women with pelvic inflammatory disease should ask their doctors before taking catnip.
+- Catnip (Nepeta spp.), as a tea 2 to 3 times per day, to calm the nerves and soothe the digestive system.
+Pregnant and breast feeding women, and women with pelvic inflammatory disease, should ask their doctors before taking catnip.
 Stop taking catnip at least 2 weeks before surgery.
 Catnip may interact with lithium and sedative medications.

 There are no scientific studies on using homeopathy to treat bulimia.
 However, an experienced homeopath will consider your individual case and may recommend treatments for both your underlying condition and any current symptoms.